Private Autism Assessments for individuals aged 6 and over

 What causes Autism?

-Why get a diagnosis?
+Why get an Autism diagnosis?

 For adults a diagnosis can help you understand why you might find some things harder than other people.
 It might help you explain to others why you see and feel the world in a different way.
 It may also help you get support at university or work.